datamade/parserator/docs/index.rst

     .. code-block:: bash

         parserator init [YOUR PARSER NAME]
+        python setup.py develop

-    This will initialize a new parser in your current directory.
+    The ``init`` command will initialize a new parser in your current directory.
 For example, running ``parserator init foo`` will generate the following directories and files:

     ::